dmurfet/polysemantics/README.md

 # Installation & Usage

 First you need a working installation of the commutative algebra package [Singular](https://www.singular.uni-kl.de/).
 Singular is available for Linux, Windows and Mac OS X and is [easy to install](https://www.singular.uni-kl.de/index.php/singular-download.html).
+You will also need to have installed Python and [TensorFlow](https://www.tensorflow.org/).

 For an explanation of the mathematics behind this code, see [Murfet](http://arxiv.org/abs/1407.2650).